 Regardless of where you’re from in the world, Bali is one of those places that just conjures up images of tropical paradise.
-It’s a pretty popular destination and anyone who’s familiar with this Indonesian island will be quick to point out that there’s no way you can see all of the sights in a short space of time (short space of time being the average holiday from work most of us get, which can be anything from a few days to 2 weeks *Remember, I said ‘average’.).
+Bali a pretty popular destination and anyone who’s familiar with this Indonesian island will be quick to point out that there’s no way you can see all of the sights in a short space of time.
+In fact, you definitely have to prioritise when it comes to the best places in Bali to visit.

-Of course, the plus side of this is that there are so many reasons for you to return to this island however, the flip side of that is not knowing how to best spend your time and which sights you should prioritise seeing on your holiday.
+Of course, the plus side of this is that there are so many reasons for you to return to this island.
+Especially for gorgeous places like Sundays Beach, hidden waterfalls and of course the beautiful temples of Bali.

 1.)
 Ujung Water Palace

-Located in eastern Bali, this water palace is a beautiful complex of pools, fountains, delightful wildlife (plant and animals), and a lot of Balinese buildings and structures that’s bound to impress even the most unimpressionable of travellers.
+Located in eastern Bali, this water palace is a beautiful complex of pools, fountains, delightful wildlife (plant and animals), and a lot of Balinese buildings and structures that are bound to impress even the most unimpressionable of travellers.

-Built in 1909 (well started then anyway, it was completed in 1921), the water palace is still in excellent state today – to the delight of locals and visitors alike who are more than welcome to explore the palace to.
+Built back in 1909 (well started then anyway, it was completed in 1921).
 Suffice it to say, if you’re looking to throw in a bit of culture and history into your tropical island holiday, Ujung Water Palace is definitely a great place to start.